What is AdBlue®?

 All commercial vehicle manufacturers have to meet the Euro 6 standards for diesel engine emission.
 Although Euro 5 emission standards could be met by different technologies, Euro 6 standards require the use of Selective Catalytic Reduction with AdBlue®.

 Is AdBlue Hazardous?

+AdBlue® is a highly purified colourless liquid.
+It contains demineralized water and urea (32.5%).
 The raw material, urea, even occurs naturally in our digestive system.
-However, we strongly dissuade you to ingest AdBlue or inhale AdBlue vapors, due to the risk of an allergic reaction.
+However, we strongly dissuade you to ingest AdBlue® or inhale it’s vapours, due to the risk of an allergic reaction.

 AdBlue and emission legislation

 Is my vehicle subject to this emission legislation?

 The Euro 1-6 emission legislation applies to motorcycles, heavy-duty vehicles (buses, trucks) and passenger cars.
 However, not all vehicles are required to meet the same standards.